zhangpenglab/UPrimer/README.md

 cd /path/to/Example/Lepidoptera_NPCL_primer_development/UPrimer
 python UPrimer.py -F species_list.txt -CO 1 -TG Lepidoptera -IT2 0.85 -AT2 0.75 -IT1 0.80 -AT1 0.70 -PId 3
 ~~~
+<br /><br />

-**Step 6**: Review and collect the results of the NPCL nested PCR primer design conducted by UPrimer.
-The final NPCL primer sets can be found at the folder 6.Designed_nested-PCR_primer_set_of_NPCLs_PIratio_3".
-The reference nucleotide and peptide sequences cam be found at the folder "6.Reference_sequences_for_target_regions".
+**Step 6**: Review and collect the results of the NPCL nested-PCR primer design conducted by UPrimer.
+The final NPCL primers of the order Lepidoptera can be found in the folder "6.Designed_nested-PCR_primer_set_of_NPCLs_PIratio_3".
+The reference NPCL nucleotide and peptide sequences can be found in the folder "6.Reference_sequences_for_target_regions".
 <br /><br />

 **####After the NPCL primer development work is completed, the user can use the primer information to collect amplicons, prepare probes, and conduct sequence capture experiments.
 The detailed experimental process can be found in the *"Protocol for Amplicon capture.pdf"* (https://github.com/zhangpenglab/UPrimer/tree/main/Accessory)**